Skip to content

 Outputs What outputs do customers/end-users receive from our business/ mission process?

-Mission/Business Process Steps High level 'Value Added' 'Non-value Added' or 'Required Non-value Added' steps taken to deliver value
+Mission/Business Process Flow Confirm how value is delivered and classify process blocks as 'Value Added' 'Non-value Added' or 'Required Non-value Added'

-Metrics Align on what we need to measure for our value stream, how they'll be used to help make and validate decisions
+Key Metrics Align on what we need to measure for our value stream.
+At a minimum we should always have Lead Time, Process Time and %C&A

 Handoffs Between people, systems, departments